rubiTrack 6 comes with many new features and improvements, below are the most important ones.

 rubiTrack 6 uses an updated file format with the .rubitrack6 file extension.

 rubiTrack 6 for iPhone now correctly imports swimming activities including stroke type and stroke count per length.
-Heart rate and GPS data (if present) will be ignored for these activities.

 Data from rt2go can be upgraded to rubiTrack 6 by copying the data file, see FAQ.